 Perform Research in Your First Year

-As early as your first year, you can apply to take courses in which you develop and carry out an original research project and later present its findings.
+As early as your first year, you can apply to take courses that allow you to develop and complete an original research project and present your findings.

 Discover a World of Learning

 Our students have traveled around the globe to expand their academic education, serve others, broaden their worldview, and find their fit, place and passion.